 - A pessary fitting similar to a vaginal insert but is reusable up to 3 months.

 - An in office procedure called urethral bulking with an injection of material closes off the urethra and ultimately decreases the amount of urine leakage.

 There are also surgical options for urinary incontinence.
 One such option is the insertion of a polypropylene sling or one made of the patient’s abdomen or leg.
 Another procedure entails stitches to support the urethra via an incision into the abdomen.

 Depending on the severity of incontinence, patients can choose from multiple alternatives to find the best solution for the problem of urinary incontinence.

-Speak to one of our OB/GYN specialists about your incontinence problems and discover the right option for you.
+Call About Women by Women at (781) 263-0033 to speak to one of our OB/GYN specialists about your incontinence problems and discover the right option for you.